-Rey was awarded Best in Show in a national juried exhibit, March 2017, by Jurors Jade Dellinger, Director, Bob Rauschenberg Gallery, Fort Myers, FL, Alejo Benedetti, Curatorial Assistant, Crystal Bridges Museum of American Art, Bentonville, AR and Mallory O’Connor, Professor of Art History, Emerita, Santa Fe College, Gainesville, FL.
-Zoe Larkins, Associate Curator, Museum of Contemporary Art, Denver, CO selected her work for a national juried exhibit in Fort Collins, CO in May 2017.
-Rey has also been included in exhibits by Erin Wright, Curator at Los Angeles Museum of Contemporary Art, Los Angeles, CA, Gisela Carbonell, Director of Curatorial Affairs and Curator of Special Collections, Artis-Naples, Baker Museum, Naples, FL, Rebecca Wilson, Chief Curator and VP, Art Advisory, Saatchi Art, and Susan Welsh, Executive Director, Macon Museum of Arts and Sciences, Macon, GA.
+Rey was awarded Best in Show in Art Encounters National Competition 2017, a national juried exhibit, Frederick O. Watson Gallery, von Liebig Art Center, Naples, FL, March 2017, by Jurors Jade Dellinger, Director, Bob Rauschenberg Gallery, Fort Myers, FL, Alejo Benedetti, Curatorial Assistant, Crystal Bridges Museum of American Art, Bentonville, AR, and Mallory O’Connor, Professor of Art History, Emerita, Santa Fe College, Gainesville, FL.
+Zoe Larkins, Associate Curator, Museum of Contemporary Art, Denver, CO selected one of her paintings for a national juried exhibit in Fort Collins, CO in May 2017.
+Her artwork was included in Florida Contemporary 2015 Exhibition, Baker Museum, Artis-Naples, Naples, FL, selected by Gisela Carbonell, Director of Curatorial Affairs and Curator of Special Collections, Artis-Naples, Baker Museum, Naples, FL.
+The Artist has also been included in exhibits by Erin Wright, Curator at Los Angeles Museum of Contemporary Art, Los Angeles, CA, Rebecca Wilson, Chief Curator and VP, Art Advisory, Saatchi Art, and Susan Welsh, Executive Director, Macon Museum of Arts and Sciences, Macon, GA.
 During the month of August, 2016, she was invited to attend Sun Peak Center for Art and Sustainability, Colorado Springs, CO, overlooking the Front Range of the Rocky Mountains.
 Her work has been exhibited nationally, and is in private collections internationally.
-Rey teaches classes in acrylic, oil, mixed media, charcoal and figure drawing for adults.